oscar10408/Robust-Dependence-Modeling-and-Copula-Simulation/README.md

 ---

-## 🔁 Problem 2: Copula Simulation and Calibration
+## 🔁 Copula Simulation and Calibration

 - Implemented `sim_Gauss_copula()` and `sim_T_copula()` for generating Gaussian and t-copula samples
 - Calibrated copulas for IBM & CAT using empirical Kendall’s τ